Building Your Portfolio

 If the sum is less than 100%, then the remainder is allocated to short-term fixed income.
 If greater than 100%, we scale down each bucket’s desired exposure by the sum of the weights to get a 100% allocation, with no leverage.
 You can get an idea for just how dynamic our asset allocation has been historically from the chart.
 We revisit our framework and parameters continually, striving for improvement, while also being mindful to resist the temptation to change the framework in a way that allows subjective market views to enter the process.

-Your Managed Account at Fidelity
+Your Managed Account

 You can start or end your participation on any day you choose.
 We select the most appropriate ETFs and index funds to express the asset allocation described above, taking into account fund expenses, trading costs, liquidity and the construction of the underlying index.
 We manage your portfolio in a tax aware manner, weighing the tax consequences of each trade we consider for your account.